tjvantoll/articles/security/article.md

 ![](api-console-budget.png)

 To use your new flex service in an app you again have a couple of options.
-As with the previous example, you could again manually send HTTP post requests in your app, using the endpoints and headers specified in the Kinvey API console you just used.
+As with the previous example, you could again manually send HTTP post requests in your app, using the endpoints and headers specified in the Kinvey API console.
 Or, you could again use one of the Kinvey SDKs to make your life easier.
 For example, the following code uses the Kinvey SDK to hit your new endpoint.

 ``` JavaScript
 CustomEndpoint.execute("BudgetScore", {}, {})